Help Me Choose:

 - Wash hair with lukewarm or cool water.
 Hot water can cause excess dryness.

-- Limit the use of blow dryers, curling irons, and any other hair appliances that generate heat and cause excess dryness.
+- Limit the use of blow dryers, curling irons, and any other hair appliances that generate heat and cause excessive dryness.

 - If you need conditioner, avoid the scalp and apply it only on the ends and the body of your hair.
 Try an apple cider vinegar rinse as an alternative.